Laudizen King Banner gathered along the way

 September, 1959

-It was the first day of school in September of 1959.
-I had followed the path that began in the back yard of my neighbor’s house across the street; the path went down a hill and across a swale to where it climbed a gentle incline and finally emerged out onto the grass playground of the Bower’s Elementary School in Manchester, Connecticut.
+The path began in the backyard of the house across the street and I followed it through the field alone as I walked to school on the first day of class in September of 1959.
+The path went down a hill and crossed a swale before it climbed a gentle incline and ended at the grass playground of the Bower’s Elementary School in Manchester, Connecticut.
 I was entering the fourth grade.

-Where the path ended at the playground there was a small grass stair where one would have to step up to reach the level of the playground.
-Across the expanse of the grass schoolyard, the long brown brick shape of the school loomed in the distance on top of the hill.
-On that warm and sunlit morning, I turned and sat down on that grass step and bawled like a baby, crying my eyes out in despair over the loss of summer, and what appeared to be the interminable process of grades and schooling that lay like an infinite dark path stretching out before me into my future.
-My time, my precious personal time, seemed so limited and fleeting when held up to life’s endless obligations, burdens, and societal necessities.
+From where the path ended, I could see the long brown brick shape of the school that loomed in the distance on the top of a hill.
+On that warm and sunlit morning, I turned and sat down on the grass of the playground and cried like a baby, bawling away in despair over the loss of summer and what appeared to be the interminable process of grades and schooling that lay like an infinite dark path stretching out before me into the future.
+My time, my precious personal time, seemed so limited and fleeting when held up to life’s endless obligations and burdens.